Little Motor, Little Tires, Little Nitrous...

 The Clutch Slipper project has evolved a bit, and has become a business all it's own.
 Check it out here at ClutchTamer.com

-My Shop Mule was the original testbed for developing the HitMaster 2-stage clutch hit control system back in early 2018.
+My Shop Mule was the original testbed for developing the HitMaster 2-stage clutch hit control system.
 Pic on the left shows the system's 2nd stage transition valve installed on the Shop Mule's clutch master cylinder...

 Pic on the right shows the HitMaster valve and dual timer install inside the Shop Mule.
 The timers are mounted to the aluminum panel that's almost hidden under the front edge of the seat.
 Left timer sets the clutch transition point after launch, the right timer sets the clutch transition point after the shifts.
 Here's a graph showing typical shape of the throwout bearing PSI curve with the Hitmaster System controlling clutch engagement...